syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/scatter_customScatterSize.png)

-## Pie Chart
+## Pie chart

 Pie chart renders Y values as slices in a pie.
 These slices are rendered in a proportion to the whole which is simply the sum of all the Y values in the series.
 Pie chart can display only one data series at a time.

-The following code snippet shows how to select a pie chart.
+The following code snippet shows how to select a pie chart:

 {% tabs %}